Date: Friday, March 1

-Haas F1 Team makes its competitive debut in two weeks with Round 1 of the 2016 FIA Formula One World Championship at the Australian Grand Prix in Melbourne.
-Practice begins March 18, qualifying takes place March 19 and the race runs March 20.
+Round 1 of the 2019 FIA Formula One World Championship is the Australian Grand Prix March 17 in Melbourne.
+Practice begins March 15 and qualifying takes place March 16.